CuteKitty0000/PENTRA-SCAN/README.md

 3. **Regular Update Checks**: Ensures scripts are updated regularly.
 4. **Sandboxed Environment**: Provides a safe environment for testing.
 5. **Private API Integration**: Utilizes private API for script and package updates.

-### Process Flow

----

-**PENTRA-SCAN** offers a comprehensive solution for automated web pentesting and vulnerability discovery, empowering organizations to enhance their security posture effectively and efficiently.